stevechoy/pdfcombiner/README.md

 Simply save the app.R file locally and run the App in R.

-Alternatively, you may run the App directly *without* installation (assuming you have the required packages):
+Alternatively, you may run the App *directly* from R (assuming you have the required packages listed above):

 ``` r
 shiny::runGitHub("PDF_Combiner", username = "stevechoy", launch.browser = TRUE)